 In NCAA Men’s Ice Hockey, hip flexor strains were just as frequent as groin strains, as both injuries boast a whopping frequency of 2.47 injuries per 1000 athlete exposures .
 Hip flexor and groin strains are extremely common in ice hockey; of all NCAA Men’s Sports, soccer was the only sport to have higher injury rates for hip flexor and groin strains .

-The iliopsoas is the strongest hip flexor muscular complex and is comprised of the psoas major, psoas minor, and iliacus muscles .
-Although considered the primary hip flexor complex, the iliopsoas does much more than just flex the hip.
+The iliopsoas is the strongest hip flexor muscle within the hip flexor muscular complex and is comprised of the psoas major, psoas minor, and iliacus muscles .
+Although considered the primary hip flexor muscle, the iliopsoas does much more than just flex the hip.
 The iliopsoas is also heavily involved in lumbar posture and pelvic control; strains in this region can also be a cause of groin pain in the ice hockey player [31, 32, 54].
 A group of researchers agreed that iliopsoas-related groin pain is more likely if there is pain on resisted hip flexion and/or pain on stretching the hip flexors, which illustrates the close relationship between the groin and hip flexion musculature .

 The contribution of the hip flexors in ice hockey cannot be overstated.
 Hip flexion is greater during on-ice sprinting in high-caliber skaters, compared with low-caliber players [56-58].
 During hockey treadmill skating, increased treadmill velocity was associated with increased hip flexor activation .
 Back in 1977, Reid et al. found a relationship between off-ice hip flexion strength and on-ice skating speed in varsity ice hockey players .
 These results hint that the biomechanical demands of the hip flexor muscles are increased alongside higher level of play and increased speed requirements, on-ice .
 The multifaceted functionality of the hip flexor muscles in addition to the heavy reliance on these muscles for successful on-ice performance illustrate the frequent association between hip flexor strain and groin pain in ice hockey athletes.